c-blake/nio/db-bench.md

 with maybe a `~/.config/nio` file with -p'import groupBy', `import pandasALike` or something like that.
-The idea being some `gB` macro/template might work with any incremental operator, like RunningStat.push or whatnot.
+The idea being some `gB` macro/template might work with any incremental operator, like `adix/stats.MovingStat.push` or whatnot.

 OR you might Step 6': take the /tmp/qC3D.nim program as a template and hack away at it.